ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 First I'll talk about _quickly_, then I'll talk about _from whatever_, and then I'll show some `gog` prototype work.

-Part of the idea is that it should be easy to make existing systems work with `gog`—you could start using it by the end of this!

 There are two kinds of _quickly_ that I care about.
-Getting images produced quickly, and then working with them quickly.
+One is getting images produced quickly, and another is working with or exploring them quickly.

 -----